RentraRentra

 Key landlord-tenant laws in California covering security deposits, notice requirements, rent control, evictions, and maintenance obligations.

-Key Statute: California Civil Code §1940–1954.05Last reviewed: 2026-03-19
+Key statute · California Civil Code §1940–1954.05Last reviewed · 2026-03-19

-This guide is for informational purposes only and does not constitute legal advice.
+This guide is for informational purposes only.
 Laws change frequently — verify current requirements with a local attorney.
-Information was last reviewed on 2026-03-19.
+Information last reviewed 2026-03-19.

-Security Deposits
+Security deposits

-Maximum Amount
+Maximum amount

 1 month’s rent maximum regardless of furnishing (effective July 1, 2024, under AB 12).
 Exception: landlords who own no more than 2 residential properties with a total of 4 or fewer units may charge up to 2 months’ rent (this exception does not apply to active-duty military).

-Return Deadline
+Return deadline

 21 calendar days after the tenant moves out.
 An itemized statement must accompany any deductions.